meeb/django-distill/README.md

 `--exclude-staticfiles`: Do not copy any static files at all, only render output from Django views.

+`--parallel-render [number of threads]`: Render files in parallel on multiple threads, this can speed up rendering.
+Defaults to `1` thread.

 `--generate-redirects`: Attempt to generate static redirects stored in the `django.contrib.redirects` app.
 If you have a redirect from `/old/` to `/new/` using this flag will create a static HTML `<meta http-equiv="refresh" content="...">`